That feeling you had singing, “rain, rain, go away” as a kid is exactly the way trees feel during an unusually stormy season.

 Below, read about what happens when trees get drenched in too much water and what you can do to help them cope.

-Just as tree roots need water to live and thrive, they need oxygen, too.
+Just as tree roots need water to live and thrive, they need oxygen, as well.
 It’s hard to imagine that roots get much air since they’re packed under heaps of soil, but there are actually tiny little spaces in the soil called pores that help make sure oxygen flows to tree roots.

 No matter how healthy the plant, too much water is stressful, and it can affect a tree’s ability to push out new growth.